Narendra Kumar Singh Gaur

-Narendra Kumar Singh Gaur is an Indian politician from BJP Uttar Pradesh who had served as the Higher Education & Labour Minister under First Kalyan Singh ministry in 1991.
-He served as the member of Uttar Pradesh Legislative Assembly from Prayagraj North constituency from 1991 to 2007.
+Narendra Kumar Singh Gaur is an Indian politician from BJP Uttar Pradesh who had served as the Higher Education & Labour Cabinet Minister under First Kalyan Singh ministry in 1991 and Cabinet Minister for Medical Education, Sugarcane Development & Sugar Industry Department under Chief Minister Shri Rajnath Singh from 2000 - 2002.
+He served as the member of Uttar Pradesh Legislative Assembly (4 Times MLA) from Prayagraj North constituency from 1991 to 2007.